quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 "simulation:scenario").

 ### scenario
-Importance: Extra

 Used to specify which specific scenario is being tested at this particular instance.
 This supports, for example, aggregation of several simulations into one trace (e.g., split by `group_id`).
+It has Extra importance level; see
+{{importance}}.

 ~~~ cddl
 SimulationScenario = {